 So when are reverse mortgages or home equity lines of credit a potential solution to the problem?

 You always need to be careful about the fine print.
-With a reverse mortgages, you should probably approach the transaction with the attitude that the house will disappear once you have passed on.
+With a reverse mortgage, you should probably approach the transaction with the attitude that the house will disappear once you have passed on.
 Yes, there are often provisions about the family having a right to purchase the house at fair market value at death and paying off the mortgage balance to keep the house, but there are many times that is not financially realistic.
 If the reverse mortgage terms otherwise look good, just mentally be prepared that the house will not remain in the family because that has a good chance of being the case.
 If you are OK with that, then a reverse mortgage may be a solution to your problem.

 For lines of credit, some seniors will use it more for large, non-recurring, unexpected but necessary expenses such as needing a new roof on the house or to help a family member with an emergency.
 In these situations, it is best to check the interest rate and terms to see if it really is something that can be afforded.
 This should also be coupled with a plan and monthly budget to pay off the line of credit over time to make sure it is really treated as a loan to be paid back rather than just spending cash from an account.